lsst-dm/milestones/README.rst

 #.
 Review the name of the file to be exported, and hit “Next”.
 #.
 Hit “Finish”.
 #.
 Commit the file to the ``data/pmcs`` directory of this repository.
+#.
+Bring the file to your local machine - and rename acording to instructions above YYYYMM-ME.xls
+#.
+Commit the file to the ``data/pmcs`` directory of this repository (in a branch you made of course).
+#.
+Merging such a branch to main will cause dependant documents to be updated

 Command-Line Usage
 ==================